trikit/trikit/doc/source/quickstart.rst

 Any of the datasets listed above can be read in the same way using ``trikit.load``.
 ``trikit.load`` takes additional arguments to subset records when accessing the CAS Loss Reserving Database.
-Refer to the docstring for more information.
+Refer to the documentation for more information.

 Working with Triangles